-Sublass Cm: Moisture deficiency due to insufficient precipitation
+Subclass Cm: Moisture deficiency due to insufficient precipitation

-Sublass Cs: Heat deficiency expressed in terms of length of growing season and frost free period
+Subclass Cs: Heat deficiency expressed in terms of length of growing season and frost free period

 ii) Soil Limitations

-Sublass D: Depicts adverse soil structure in the upper layers (A and B horizons) that affects the condition of the seed bed, prevents or restricts root growth and penetration, and adversely affects moisture permeability or percolation.
+Subclass D: Depicts adverse soil structure in the upper layers (A and B horizons) that affects the condition of the seed bed, prevents or restricts root growth and penetration, and adversely affects moisture permeability or percolation.